-While everyone from backyard beekeepers to President Obama to Morgan Freeman is working on saving the bees, scientists at Harvard University are working to replace them.
-They're designing RoboBees, tiny robots inspired by the "biology of a bee and the insect's hive behavior."
+And at Harvard University, robotocists are designing RoboBees, tiny robots inspired by the "biology of a bee and the insect's hive behavior."

 I was quick to judge these robotic bees when I first head about them, based only on this headline: "Tiny Flying Robots Are Being Built To Pollinate Crops Instead Of Real Bees."